HausDAO/protocol-guild/README.md

 #### 3. Transfer + Accept control of the 0xSplit to Replica NetworkRegistry

 - You can follow the same instructions in Steps 5 & 6 from above but for the replica network.
-Remember that you might set your deployer address (EOA) as the 0xSplit controller.
+Remember that you might set your deployer address (EOA) as the 0xSplit controller, so you might just need to call `acceptSplitControl()`.
+Otherwise, you'll to craft a cross-chain tx by calling the `acceptNetworkSplitControl([<chainId>], [<relayerFee>])` through the main `registry` contract.

-- You can also use the UI to batch the two actions required to add a new replica in the main registry (`updateNetworkRegistry` + `acceptNetworkSplitControl`).
+- However,you can also use the UI to batch the two actions required to add a new replica in the main registry (`updateNetworkRegistry` + `acceptNetworkSplitControl`).
 See the next section for instructions.

 - In the end, make sure the replica `registry` address is set as the new controller.

-#### 4. Enable a foreign registry + acept 0xSplit control in the frontend
+#### 4. Enable a foreign registry + accept 0xSplit control in the frontend

-1. Open the [targetDao.ts](./src/targetDao.ts) config file and add a new record under `REPLICA_CHAIN_ADDRESSES` in the `TARGETS` object.
+1. Open the [targetDao.ts](./src/targetDao.ts) config file and add a new record (if not exists) under `REPLICA_CHAINS` in the `TARGETS` object.
 2. Make sure the [keychain.ts](./src/utils/keychain.ts) config file supports the network where you deployed the new registry.
-2. Navigate to the `Registries` page, open the menu for the new network registry and click on `Register`.
+2. In the frontend, navigate to the `Registries` page, open the menu for the new network registry and click on `Register`.
 This proposal form will batch the two actions required to enable a new replica in the main registry (`updateNetworkRegistry` + `acceptNetworkSplitControl`).

 ### Notes of deployed Foreign Registries